How to remove embroidery – both hand and machine stitched

 Removing Machine Embroidery

 This one is a bit more tricky than the previous type of embroidery removal but don’t worry, I’ll show you how to do it properly without messing it up.
 Bear in mind that if it is too thick or elaborate, the stitches are too dense and it will inevitably leave unpleasant marks on the clothing.
+It does not matter whether you are using a cheap hat embroidery machine or one of the most expensive machines like these – if the stitching is dense, it is beyond rescue.
 However, if that is not the case, you can give it a shot!

 You’ll start exactly the same as you would with hand embroidery removing, flip the shirt inside out and slide your hand behind the stitches you’ll be ripping in order to improve stability and precision.